top of page

 Make Cambridge Resilient - Flood Mitigation Plan

 The purpose of this plan was to comprehensively evaluate factors and conditions contributing to both existing and future flooding problems.
-To the extent feasible, the planning process included the development of flood mitigation and resilience strategies that lended themselves to innovative funding opportunities taking advantage of various desirable co-benefits for the environment, economy, and community.
+To the extent feasible, the planning process included the development of flood mitigation and resilience strategies that lended themselves to innovative funding opportunities taking advantage of various desirable co-benefits for the environment, economy, and community. â€‹This planning project was primarily focused on mitigating flood risks along the Choptank River and Cambridge Creek, which are the primary sources of flooding in the city.

-ABOUT THE PLAN
+ABOUT THE INITIATIVE

 STAKEHOLDER